Outside of the imminent collapse of our economy and the surging UK C19 numbers, I’ve got to say, it’s been a good week.

 It has also developed one of the world’s leading intelligent diagnosis assistance platforms.

-It has developed the world’s largest chronic disease management platform and the world’s largest health care database.
+It has developed the world’s largest chronic disease management platform and the world’s largest healthcare ecosystem database.
 The company has the world’s second-largest number of patent applications for health care technology.
-This knowledge is applied extensively through Ping An’s “medical brain” to support artificial intelligence decision-making.
+This knowledge is applied extensively through Ping An’s “medical brain” to support artificial intelligence decision-making in the heathcare ecosystem.

 Beyond impressive.
-The question is whether they’ll play nicely with others or look to take on the global market.
+The question is whether they’ll play nicely with others or look to take on the global market or healthcare ecosystem.

 Nouvelles du marché

 Last week Lemonade announced it is to expand into France by the end of the year; the third European country having launched in Germany in June 2019, and in the Netherlands earlier 2020.